 THE RIGHT STRATEGY

 We have world class assets that are the foundation of our strategy, providing an extensive base of mineral reserves and resources and diversified sources of supply.
-These include our tier-one operations at McArthur River/Key Lake, the largest uranium operation in the world, and Cigar Lake, the highest grade uranium deposit in the world, as well as Inkai in Kazakhstan.
-These assets are complemented by participation in other parts of the nuclear fuel cycle, producing fuel and components for reactors around the world.
+Our tier-one assets are complemented by our work in other parts of the nuclear fuel cycle, producing fuel and components for reactors around the world.

 Caution about Forward-Looking Information